Japan's military, among world's strongest, looks to build | Law-Order

 As it is, tens of billions of dollars each year have built an arsenal of nearly 1,000 warplanes and dozens of destroyers and submarines.
 Japan's forces rival those of Britain and France, and show no sign of slowing down in a pursuit of the best equipment and weapons money can buy.

 Not everyone agrees with this buildup.
-Critics, both Japan's neighbours and at home, urge Tokyo to learn from its past and pull back from military expansion.
+Critics, both Japan's neighbors and at home, urge Tokyo to learn from its past and pull back from military expansion.

 There's also domestic wariness over nuclear weapons.
 Japan, the only nation to have atomic bombs dropped on it in war, possesses no nuclear deterrent, unlike other top global militaries, and relies on the so-called US nuclear umbrella.